|Position Title||Postdoctoral Research Associate|

 The University of North Carolina at Chapel Hill is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to age, color, disability, gender, gender expression, gender identity, genetic information, race, national origin, religion, sex, sexual orientation, or status as a protected veteran.

-Applicants must attach their curriculum vitae, a relevant publication, cover letter summarizing qualifications, and a list of 3 references.
+Applicants must attach their curriculum vitae, a publication or dissertation / thesis paper, cover letter summarizing qualifications, and a list of 3 references.

 For information on UNC Postdoctoral Benefits and Services click here

 |Special Physical and Mental Requirements|